apache/cassandra-java-driver/manual/core/paging/README.md

   [AsyncResultSet.hasMorePages()][AsyncPagingIterable.hasMorePages] and
   [AsyncResultSet.fetchNextPage()][AsyncPagingIterable.fetchNextPage].
 * paging state: record the current position and reuse it later (forward only).
-* offset queries: not supported natively, but can be emulated client-side.
+* offset queries: emulated client-side with [OffsetPager] \(**this comes with important performance trade-offs, make sure you read and understand the full documentation below**).

 -----